Yes the law is a lot different in Scotland and the Scottish Isles than the law in England and Wales.

 The Claim culture is not as big in Scotland and the Scottish Isles.
 England and Wales now has more of a claim culture problem.

 Planning a visit to Scotland?
 Looking for suggestions on what to do or where to visit?
 Why not give one of these 10 stunning museums a go?
 We bet you’ll learn a thing or two that you didn’t know before!

 Aberdeen Art Gallery – If you love art, then Aberdeen must be on your must do list.
 Here, you will find a plethora of 19th, 20th, and 21st century works, including Post-Impressionists and Scottish Colorists, as well as applied arts and crafts.
 It makes a fantastic day out.

 Aberdeen Maritime Museum – For those interested in Scotland’s unique maritime history, this maritime museum showcases the history of the North Sea oil industry, Scotland’s port history, fishing, and of course, fast sailing ships.

 Provost Skene’s House – This historic home features period rooms from the 17th, 18th, and early 19th century –offering a unique look into Scotland’s history.
 Here, you’ll also find period costumes and religious paintings.

 Craigievar Castle – This genuine Scottish castle has an impressive history.
 Currently operated by the National Trust for Scotland, this castle originated in Scotland’s 17th century Baronial period.
-The contrast of its enormous lower story floor to the numerous finely sculpted gargoyles, turrets, and high corbelling work establish a classic fairytale appearance.
+The contrast of its enormous lower story floor to the numerous finely sculpted gargoyles, turrets, and high corbelling work establish a classic online casino fairytale appearance.